 The law does not expressly define ‘good reason’ and so this depends upon common sense and can vary from business to business.
 However here are some examples of when discrimination may be allowed:

 The National Minimum Wage is set by the Government.
-This lists different minimum amounts of hourly pay, depending upon an employee's age.
+This lists different minimum amounts of hourly pay, depending upon an employee’s age.
 The National Minimum Wage changes annually (usually to increase with inflation).
-The current rates are:
+The current rates (from April 2018) are:

 Whilst the National Minimum Wage brackets are directly affected by your age, it is not discriminatory for your employer to pay you a lower amount than other, older employees, (as long as this amount is above the hourly minimum amount).